Leticia, Amazonas: Recent history

 Though the League of Nations' intervention had officially ended the war, the Colombian government remained wary of the Peruvians, and decided to populate Leticia with people from Bogotá in order to ensure the town's loyalty to Colombia.
 Most of the people who came from Bogotá from the 1940s to 1965 still live in Leticia As of 2012.
 During that time Leticia has expanded greatly, with a new main street being built.
 However, the city's industries have changed little since then, with agriculture and tourism still the prime sources of income.

 Tourism in Leticia has boomed and the town is today a recognized tourist site.
 International students travel to Leticia to learn Spanish.
 Meanwhile, students and visitors can enjoy the attractions nearby the city.

 Climate

 Leticia features a tropical rainforest climate with minimal difference in average high and low temperatures throughout the course of the year.
 Leticia does have noticeably wetter and drier months, with its wettest month (March) seeing a little more than twice as much rain as its driest month (July).
 The average monthly rainfall in the city is consistently above 150 mm.

 Biodiversity

 The frog fauna of Leticia is highly species rich.
 An intensive survey effort in primary rainforest and flooded forest some 10 km (6 miles) north of Leticia revealed 96 frog species (with two more found shortly afterwards).
-However, the true number might be as high as 123 species, based on species expected to occur in the area but not yet documented there.
+However, the true number may be as high as 123 species, based on species expected to occur in the area but not yet documented there.